Charleston Film Wedding Photographer

 Film is not a preset.

-It’s a physical negative.
+Film is a physical negative.
 Light hits it.
-It gets developed.
-It gets scanned.
+It is developed professionally.
+It is scanned at high resolution.
 It becomes your image.

 Film is used where it performs best: